jduprat6/jduprat6/README.md

 ## Currently Studying:

-- SQL & Relational Database Management
+- SQL & Relational Database Management-Applications

 ## University Level Cybersecurity and I.T.
 Courses Completed:
 Western Goveners University (Designated a Center of Academic Excellence in Cyber Defense by the NSA & DHS)